Vidya Kotamraju is a Vancouver based Bharata Natyam* dance artist. She is a graduate of the Jai Govinda Dance Academy.

 Vidya was introduced to the world of dance and music by her mother, Manju Rao.
 She received her initial training in Bharata Natyam from Sheila Jagadish Kumar in Goa, India and was an active solo and group performer for several years in India.

-Vidya performed her Arangetram in 2007 at the Frederick Wood Theatre, UBC to over 200 patrons from the community.
+Vidya performed her Arangetram** in 2007 at the Frederick Wood Theatre, UBC.
 She has since performed for Mandala Arts and Culture as a soloist and group performer, notably in productions, The Temptation of Buddha and The Monk and The Courtesan.
-She has also performed for the Mayor at the Vancouver City Hall, Crimson Cabaret, Dance Centre's Silk Route Festival and the Vancouver Cultural Olympiad among others.
+She has also performed for the Mayor at the Vancouver City Hall, North Shore Womens Centre's Crimson Cabaret, Dance Centre's Silk Route Festival, Wish 150 A Long Way Home Exhibit, Namaste Canada, PNE's Spirit of India festival, Diwali in BC (Shyama), DiwaliFest and the Vancouver Cultural Olympiad among others.
+She currently serves on the Boards of New Works and Mandala Arts and Culture.

 ** Arangetram is a public graduation solo performance and is a major milestone in a dancers journey culminating after several years of dance training.